beerose/blog/content/posts/finish-side-projects/post.md

 updated: 2020-07-29
 ---

-_At least not all of them.
+_\* At least some of them.
 Don't get me wrong.
 It is a bad habit to abandon each one of your side projects, but if your project holds you back, or you're not excited anymore, maybe it's time to move on?_

 ---

 Why am I writing this?
-So, a couple of times, I saw people motivating others with _"you need to finish your side projects to be a good developer"_.
-Just wanted to say one thing: _The hell, you don't_.
+So, a couple of weeks back I saw a tweet saying something like _"you need to finish all of your side projects to be a good developer"_, and most people were supporting this statement in replies.
+I just wanted to say one thing: _The hell, you don't_.

 Yes, side projects are super important for your career as a developer.
 However, finishing them isn't.
+Most importantly, you don't need to stress too much after abandoning a side project.
 Let me explain why.

-## It's okay not to be interested in your project anymore
+## You already got what you wanted

 > If you're no longer interested in a project, maybe you already got what you came for.
 >
 > _https://news.ycombinator.com/item?id=22793146_

-After I read this, it changed how I feel about my side projects.
 There may be many reasons apart from learning why we decide to start a new side project:

 - Get yourself busy for a weekend — another rainy day as an opportunity for some programming practice?
 - Desire to do something fun — maybe you want to do something easy and silly for a change from your daily work?
 - Or the other way around — if your daily work is not demanding enough, you may want some quick challenge?
-- Want to test out a new idea and see if it's something interesting.
+- You want to test out a new idea and see if it's something interesting?

 There are people for whom commitment comes easy — builders who finish all of their projects.
 It may be a disputable thing to say but for _most_ of us it's not that easy.
 Some people need a constant challenge, and when the challenging part is over, so is their motivation.
 Some are easily bored.
 And some people have hundreds of ideas per day, and are moving from one to another figuring out what works for them.